“The Book of Mormon taught and still teaches a Trinitarian view of the Godhead. Joseph Smith’s early theology also held this view.”

 |False Dilemma||The Book of Mormon does not present God as either the Father or the Son; it presents God as both.
 “God” can be three things while one of those three things is not the totality of God.
 Apples can be a fruit while not all fruits are apples.

-This argument presents it as if the Book of Mormon either contradicts the bible or falls in line with mainstream trinitarian interpretation of the bible, but does not allow for the possibility that the modern mainstream interpretation is wrong.
-Not everything is fully explained in the Book of Mormon.
+This argument presents it as if the Book of Mormon either contradicts the bible or falls in line with mainstream Christian Trinitarian interpretation of the bible, but does not allow for the possibility that the modern mainstream interpretation is wrong.

 |Bandwagon||Joseph Smith must have thought the Father and Son were the same because everyone else around him did?|

-Contradiction Strategy – To discredit the Book of Mormon, CES Letter again portrays discrepancies between books of scripture, each of which they believe to be false.
-This time, they hold mainstream Christainity’s interpretation of the bible as the standard which the Book of Mormon must consistently live up to.
-This is quite a feat, as CES Letter never actually shows the Book of Mormon contradicting any other source.
-They just interpret it the same way lost of mainstream Christians interpret the bible and argue this contradicts the founding Mormon event, of Joseph Smith seeing the Father and Son in the First Vision.
+Contradiction – Again we talk about discrepancies between books of scripture, the bible and Book of Mormon.
+This time, skeptics hold mainstream Christainity’s interpretation of the bible as the standard which the Book of Mormon must consistently live up to.
+They simply interpret the bible/Book of Mormon the same way most of mainstream Christians interpret it and argue that this contradicts Joseph Smith’s First Vision of the Father and Son in separate forms.

-In previous arguments, CES Letter pointed out alleged contradictions between the Book of Mormon and the bible or science.
-Now they move on to contradictions within Mormonism itself.
+Skeptics often point out alleged contradictions between the Book of Mormon and the bible or science.
+Here we move on to contradictions within church doctrine itself.
 When it comes to history, there is so much we don’t know and will never know.
-Fools jump to conclusions.
-Followers of Satan are easily tricked when it comes to history, because they are lazy and do not care to use critical thought.
-If there is vague evidence for something but we mostly don’t know what really happened because it is ancient history, followers of Satan will jump to lazy conclusions, whatever narrative is hyped up with emotional language.
+Don’t jump to conclusions.
+Many are tricked when it comes to history.
+If there is vague evidence for something but we mostly don’t know what really happened because it is ancient history, don’t jump to conclusions, whatever narrative is hyped up with emotional language.
 If we see a book that clears up old doctrine yet doesn’t clear up modern confusion about the Godhead, don’t just ignore all historical context for why this might be the case.

-Changeable Truth – What alternative ideology is CES Letter trying to promote in this contradiction strategy?
-The answer lies in their phony straw-man portrayal of Joseph Smith’s beliefs–that his beliefs evolved, and in the narrative that ancient books need to address modern contexts.
+Changeable Truth – What alternative ideology do skeptics promote when they point out contradictions?
+Perhaps the answer lies in the phony straw-man portrayal of Joseph Smith’s beliefs–that his beliefs evolved, and in the narrative that ancient books need to address modern contexts.
 Some people evolve their beliefs to the current year, and this is what they expect scripture to do.
 What is an alternative to scripture that has remained essentially the same for many thousands of years?
-Scripture that is always changing.
+Perhaps scripture that is always changing.
 Truth that is never static.
-In the anti-Mormon’s narrative, there is no way the story of Noah is true today the way it was back then, nor should it be.
-Truth is relative, always fitting modernity.
+So maybe there is no way the story of Noah is true today the way it was back then, nor should it be, right?
+Truth is relative, always fitting modernity, right?

-Today, why don’t we add more female characters to the Book of Mormon, to show that we are “inclusive?”
-Why don’t we add some justification for gay marriage or abortion?
+Today, why don’t we add more politically-correct characters to the Book of Mormon, to show that we are “inclusive?”
+Why don’t we add some justification for equal rights?
 We see this kind of evolution in the world’s popular scriptures, political speeches, classroom assignments, popular culture, entertainment media–the need to constantly be updated to fit the current year.
 The same old ideas repeatedly repackaged in a flashy modern frame.

-Innuendo – This is what I see happen when people do not have a rigid model for truth, only ideology, and they follow an ever-changing narrative to suit whatever helps the Satanic ideology in that moment.
+Innuendo – This is what I see happen when people do not have a rigid model for truth, only ideology, and they follow an ever-changing narrative to suit whatever helps the ideology in that moment.
 So, if you can’t trust ancient scripture to be infallible truth, who can you trust?
 Science!
 Science will tell you all you need to know.
-Science is great for Satanist because conclusions are always changing, always updating, and are easily manipulated.
+Science is great for them because conclusions are always changing, always updating, and are easily manipulated.
 The frequent shifts in science can be exploited to push Satan’s ideology, which is an ideology of universal salvation and no personal responsibility.

-So if Social Justice Warriors can convince you that the Book of Mormon is not trustworthy as ancient, unchanging truth, then they can also convince you that a good alternative to scripture should be constantly edited to fit modern circumstances and push this oppressive gospel of Satan.
-They make the case that modern “scripture” should address every modern issue, and direct every explicit part of your life, from the way you tie your shoes in the morning to which words you are allowed to speak.
+So if they can convince you that the Book of Mormon is not trustworthy as ancient, unchanging truth, then they can also convince you that a good alternative to scripture should be “science” which is constantly edited to fit modern circumstances and push an alternative gospel.
+Then you can make the case that modern “scripture” should address every modern issue, and direct every explicit part of your life, from the way you tie your shoes in the morning to which words you are allowed to speak.

-Use Opponent As Authority Tactic – This is a popular Marxist tactic that anti-Mormons use.
-They use Mormonism’s own authorities to discredit the faith, such as an alleged Mormon scholar.
+Use Opponent As Authority Tactic – This is a popular tactic.
+Some use church authorities to discredit our own faith, such as an alleged church scholar.
 What makes this argument powerful is:

 - Deceptively discredits the vast libraries of study on Book of Mormon theology by LDS professionals.

-- Gives more focus to a phony frame that attacks the Mormon church.
+- Gives more focus to a phony frame that attacks the church.

 - Divides the ranks of the church.

-This is a powerful introduction to CES Letter‘s next attacks which is the Big Lie that Joseph Smith used a rock in a hat to create the Book of Mormon, as they go on to use obscure “Mormon” sources to back up their wacky claims.
+This is a powerful introduction to the narrative that Joseph Smith used a rock in a hat to create the Book of Mormon, with obscure sources to back the narrative up.

-We will revise this article to explain this better.
-Jesus IS the everlasting Father, or everlasting God.
-As Elder McKonkie explained, Jesus took the role of creator of the universe, co-creator of our physical bodies, and creator of our salvation.
-The Father is the creator of our spirits.
+Divinity Of Jesus – Jesus IS the everlasting Father, the everlasting God.
+As Elder Bruce R. McKonkie explained, Jesus took the role of creator of the universe, co-creator of our physical bodies, and creator of our salvation.
+God the Father is separate, and is the creator of our spirits.
 It is vital for us to have a testimony of this, and to understand the role of Jesus in the atonement.
 As Jesus prayed: